Journey-West/DeltaVision/README.md

 ### Prerequisites

-- Node.js 14.x or higher
+- Node.js 14.x or higher (required for standard & offline installations; CLI global install may work on Node.js 10.x but is unsupported)
 - npm 6.x or higher

 ### Standard Installation